pierrejay/EZLink/README.md

 - Works seamlessly on **Arduino** platforms or via custom TX/RX callbacks on bare-metal/RTOS-based firmware as long as your target supports C++11.

 Whether you are building a Master/Slave setup over UART or need robust bidirectional communications, **EZLink** aims to keep things **KISS** (Keep It Simple, Stupid) while maximizing runtime safety (CRC checks, well-defined message boundaries, error codes, etc.).

-Note: the current implementation is fully tested and functional, but work is still in progress to improve the software.
-I am currently focused on further reducing code size.
-The template approach generates lots of duplicate code, taking up ~500B of flash memory for each additional registered message prototype.
-Serializing message structures earlier in the process should further reduce it down to less than 1KB + ~150B per message prototype.

 ## EZLink Minimal Example